Pope Tells Youths To Tackle Climate Crisis, Poverty - UrduPoint

 "We need to align the tragedy of desertification with that of refugees, the issue of increased migration with that of a declining birth rate.

-"Instead of polarised approaches, we need a unified vision, a vision capable of embracing the whole." - Paints mural - After his speech, the pope headed to Cascais, a seaside town some 30 kilometres (20 miles) west of Lisbon, to visit the local branch of his Scholas Occurrentes foundation, a movement he founded in 2013 to bring young people from different backgrounds and nationalities together.
+"Instead of polarised approaches, we need a unified vision, a vision capable of embracing the whole." - 'Moving stories - After his speech, the pope headed to Cascais, a seaside town some 30 kilometres (20 miles) west of Lisbon, to visit the local branch of his Scholas Occurrentes foundation, a movement he founded in 2013 to bring young people from different backgrounds and nationalities together.

 In keeping with his unpretentious style, the pontiff was driven to the foundation in a white Toyota car.
 Well-wishers lined the route, cheering, waving and taking pictures with their mobile phones.

-At the foundation he answered questions from youths of different nationalities before putting the final brushstroke on a mural that the community has been working on.
+At the foundation, he answered questions from youths before putting the final brushstroke on a mural that the community has been working on.

 "This is your Sistine Chapel," the pope said, sparking laughter from the assembled youths.

-Before leaving the pope watered an olive tree, the symbol of peace, in the patio of the foundation.
+Before leaving, the pope watered an olive tree, the symbol of peace, on the patio of the foundation.

-Francis began his day meeting 15 youth from Ukraine at the Holy See's diplomatic mission in Lisbon where he is staying, the Vatican said in a statement.
+Francis began his day meeting 15 young people from Ukraine at the Holy See's diplomatic mission in Lisbon where he is staying, the Vatican said in a brief statement.

+"After listening to their moving stories, he addressed a few words to the young people," it added.

 The meeting had not been listed on the official programme of the pope's visit.